 The consolidated financial statements have been prepared using accounting policies in compliance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
-The Company adopted Disclosure of Accounting Policies (Amendments to IAS 1 and IFRS Practice Statement 2) from January 1, 2023.
-The amendments require the disclosure of 'material', rather than 'significant', accounting policies.
-Although the amendments did not result in any changes to the accounting policies themselves, they impacted the accounting policy information disclosed in Note 2 in certain instances.

 (b) Basis of Preparation and Measurement

 These consolidated financial statements have been prepared on a historical cost basis, except for financial instruments, which have been measured at fair value.
 In addition, these consolidated financial statements have been prepared using the accrual basis of accounting except for cash flow information.